USER MANUAL

 • Pause/Play: Pauses or resumes playback for this tile only.

 • Pin: Locks this tile so it won't rotate when videos swap.
 Pinned tiles show a thumbtack indicator in the status area.
+Pinning new tiles is a Pro feature; on Regular, existing pins from a prior Pro session may remain until you restart the app.

 Quick Actions